 ● Tiredness in individuals going through chemo.
 Taking Guarana may reduce the feeling of tiredness in those undergoing chemotherapy.

 ● Athletic performance.
-Taking single doses of products containing Guarana, vitamin C, B vitamins, and minerals enhances exercise tolerance in athletes by a moderate amount.
+Taking single doses of Guarana, vitamin C, B vitamins, and minerals enhance athletes’ exercise tolerance by a moderate amount.
 Again, whether Guarana alone is the beneficiary is still not clear.

 ● Improving memory and cognitive function.
 A dose of Guarana extract may enhance your thinking abilities and a few aspects of memory.
 The same cannot be said for older people, though.
 Studies only show positive results in healthy individuals.

 ● The feeling of well-being.
-Various placebo-controlled double-blind studies in humans showed that Guaranà acutely enhances some parameters of cognitive performance without affecting the mood.
+Various placebo-controlled double-blind studies in humans showed that Guaranà acutely enhances cognitive performance parameters without affecting the mood.

 ● Obesity.
 Pairing Guarana with damiana and mate seems to improve weight loss.
 There’s also developing evidence indicating a specific mishmash product that contains Guarana, Ephedra, and several vitamins and minerals can help reduce weight by 2.7kg over 8 weeks if used with exercise and a low-fat diet.